 Design TeamArchitect Raanan Stern and Architect Shany Tal.

-From the architect.
+Text description provided by the architects.
 The creation of two dividable public areas was the foundation of planning this family apartment in central Tel Aviv.
 The apartment was extended and lengthened, with a large space connecting between the existing and new spaces creating a new large public area in the apartment.
 The apartment size is 165sqm.

 On the street side of the apartment there is a large lounge that is connected to other public functions; the kitchen, terrace, dining and a reading area.
 An additional family room acts as a children's area including a library and work space.
 This area forms a junction leading to all children's bedrooms.

 A long corridor which connects the two lounges is left exposed on the one side with exposed bricks and on the other with the original concrete of the building.
 The corridor functions as an axis between all bedrooms and washrooms.

 Down the hall, a large wooden door with hidden hinges and acoustic system, allows separation between the two parts of the house, so that the two lounges can be used in parallel without interfering with one another.